kn1meR/Madden26RosterEditor/README.md

 1. Ensure you have followed the "For Developers" setup steps.
 2. Make sure PyInstaller is installed (`pip install pyinstaller`).
+3. Download the nodejs standalone binary from [here](https://nodejs.org/en/download) and extract it to the project root in a folder named 'node'.
-3. Run the build command from the project's root directory:
+4. Run the build command from the project's root directory:
     ```sh
     pyinstaller MREP.spec
     ```
-4. The final standalone executable will be located in the `dist/` folder.
+5. The final standalone executable will be located in the `dist/` folder.

 ## License